baishalidutta/Comments-Toxicity-Detection/model/glove/README.md

-# Comments Toxicity Detection Pre-trained Word Embeddings
+# Comments Toxicity Detection Pretrained Word Embeddings

 This directory comprises Global Vector or GloVe - an unsupervised learning algorithm for obtaining vector representations for words which can be downloaded from [here](https://nlp.stanford.edu/data/wordvecs/glove.6B.zip)